 It’s not recommended to freeze salmon because freezing can decrease some of the salmon’s exquisite flavor.
-However, if you live far from any supermarket, you may want to buy more and store it in your freezer.
+However, if you live far from a supermarket, you may want to buy more and store salmon in your freezer.

 Fortunately, salmon can be kept frozen for up to 3 months or longer.
 However, the shelf life depends on the type of salmon (fresh, canned, and smoked salmon) and storage conditions.